Philipp von Ferrary: Background

 Ferrary adopted a new nationality more than once in his life.
 He was born an Italian in France, and took French nationality in 1871.
 After his father died in 1876, he was adopted by Count von Kriegsfeld and took Austrian nationality as mentioned above; he adopted the right of residence in Braunau in 1885, an act equivalent to taking Austrian nationality.
 In 1908, he took Swiss citizenship but remained an Austrian national.
 He was in Holland when the First World War began, and his nationality prevented him from returning to France.
 There is also mention that he obtained Serbian nationality through his friendly relations with the ruling Obrenović dynasty.

 Records show he may have returned to Paris in 1916, which would have been the last time he saw his collection.
 France seized his stamp collection as war reparations, because as an Austrian citizen he was "technically an enemy of France."
 Ferrary had also "clearly expressed pro-German views," and called Germany "his dear country."
-His visits to France were becoming more rare.
+Regardless, his visits to France were becoming more rare.
 His collection was seized "under provisions of the Treaty of Versailles that came into effect in January 1920," and auctioned off after his death, from 1921 to 1926.
 The French government decided that proceeds from the auction would be "deducted from the war reparations owed by Germany to France."
 The one-cent magenta was sold in 1922, to British-born American collector Arthur Hind.